beatriangu/Django_0_Oob/README.md

-# Django_0_Oob
+# DJANGO Oob

  # ex00 Conquering SiliconValley
 Create a render.py program that will take a file  to read and replace with defined values in a settings.py and write the result in a file with the .html extension.

-# ex01 Innovating start-up looking for intern.
-10 years exp. required.
+# ex01 Innovating start-up looking for intern....
 Create Intern and Coffee classes with their  main components and functionalities required and test it.

 # ex02  5 classes 1 cup.